-Data from the National Forest Inventory have been used for estimates of both FE/FLS/NRW and private sector woodland areas since the 2011 edition of Woodland Area, Planting and Restocking (see Annex).
-Revised estimates for woodland areas in Great Britain, based on the National Forest Inventory, were produced for 1998 to 2009, to give a consistent time series (enabling comparisons over time).
+Data from the new National Forest Inventory have been used for estimates of both FC/NRW and non-FC/NRW woodland area since the 2011 edition of Woodland Area, Planting and Restocking (see Annex).
+Revised estimates for woodland areas in Great Britain, based on the National Forest Inventory, have been produced for 1998 to 2009, to give a consistent time series (enabling comparisons over time).